Jennifer Roback Morse, Ph.D.

 Jennifer Roback Morse, Ph.D. is the founder of the Ruth Institute, a global non-profit organization equipping advocates for the family, in their homes and in the public square.

 Morse was a campaign spokeswoman for California’s winning Proposition 8 campaign, defining marriage as the union of a man and a woman.
-She has authored or co-authored five books and spoken around the globe on marriage, family and human sexuality.
+She has authored or co-authored six books and spoken around the globe on marriage, family and human sexuality.
 Her work has been translated into Spanish, Chinese, Korean, Polish and Chuukese, the native language of the Micronesian Islands.
-Her newest books are are The Sexual Revolution and Its Victims and 101 Tips for Marrying the Right Person, coauthored with Betsy Kerekes.
+Her newest book is The Sexual State: How Elite Ideologies are Destroying Lives and How the Church was Right all Along.